DevPathakam/social-feed/README.md

 - **Moderation**: The cache can be invalidated or updated based on specific actions, such as when a comment is moderated.

 ## Improvements if More Time
+1. **Enhanced UI**: User Interface can be made more attractive and engaging using animations, icons, etc.

-1. **Enhanced Features**: Developing a more robust moderation interface with features like comment updation and deletion, replying a comment, and user reporting could improve the moderation experience.
+2. **Enhanced Features**: Developing a more robust moderation interface with features like comment updation and deletion, replying a comment, and user reporting could improve the moderation experience.

-2. **Real-time Comment Updates**: Implementing WebSocket support to allow real-time updates for new comments and moderation actions would enhance user engagement.
+3. **Real-time Comment Updates**: Implementing WebSocket support to allow real-time updates for new comments and moderation actions would enhance user engagement.

 ## Get Started